Spreading suicide prevention methods begins with educating young people in school and teaching them to reach out to friends.

 In recent months, we have witnessed several terrible storms, floods, earthquakes and a horrific mass shooting in Las Vegas.
-After each incident, we heard reports of first responders and common citizens who acted heroically to save the lives of others who were in danger.
+Afterwards, we learned of first responders and common citizens who saved the lives of others who were in danger.
 These are people who helped or saved others, at times putting themselves at risk.
 The stories are inspiring and uplifting.
-We feel good hearing about them and there is no doubt that people who have performed heroic deeds must feel great satisfaction.
+We feel good hearing about them; there is no doubt that people who have performed heroic deeds must feel great satisfaction.

 When it comes to suicide prevention, we all have an opportunity to be heroes.
-There are simple actions that we can take to have a meaningful impact in the life of a person struggling with depression or experiencing thoughts of self-harm.
-There is substantial evidence that having positive connections, interactions and relationships with others improves one’s mental health and even lowers risk of suicide.
+There are simple actions that can be taken to have a positive impact on a person who is struggling.
+Furthermore, having positive connections, interactions and relationships with others improves one’s mental health and even lowers risk of suicide.

 Helping young people